Thursday, June 28, 2007

 Beer Festival:

-4th Annual Harrisburg Brewers Fest.
+No better reason to sojourn to Harrisburg but for the 4th Annual Harrisburg Brewers Fest.
 Not only do proceeds benefit the Cystic Fibrosis Foundation, there will be some excellent beers to sample!
 I'm particularly excited to taste offerings from PA breweries/brewpubs that I have not had the chance to taste yet.
 Bull Frog Brewery, Church Brew Works, Marzoni's Brewing Company, and Otto's Brewpub have all piqued my interest in a serious way.
 Of course, some of my established favorites will be pouring as well.

 In typical brewfest fashion, I can be found rocking a black Ommegang t-shirt and a notebook for about the first hour or so.
 After that, the notebook goes in the bag and the party starts.
 Hey, that's just how it is.